-Recommendation 6.1: The County should begin negotiations with Covanta in 2009 with the intent of completing service agreement renewal or a new agreement within the next couple of years.
+Recommendation 6.1: The County should begin negotiations with Covanta in 2009 with the intent of completing service agreement renewal or a new agreement by 2014.
 Having a secure agreement by this schedule will provide adequate time to prepare for any changes in the solid waste system that might be necessary prior to 2014 when the current service agreement is due to expire.